 top of page

-• Jun 3
+• Jun 3, 2025

-• 7 min read
+• 8 min read

 Metal roofing is having a moment.

-It's trendy and often advertised as ultra-durable.
+It's trendy and advertised as ultra-durable.
 You may have seen it featured on new builds or remodels in Wisconsin, and you’ve certainly seen it plastered all over social media.
 So when homeowners ask us, 'Do you install metal roofs?' we understand why.

 But the honest answer is: no, we don’t.

 At Sun Vault Roofing, we believe in offering roofing systems that provide the best value, performance, and fit for most Wisconsin homes.
-That’s why we specialize in asphalt roofing and integrated solar shingle solutions.
+That’s why we specialize in premium asphalt roofing and integrated solar shingle solutions.

 Grey metal roof pictured against a blue sky

-Metal vs. Asphalt Economics
+Metal vs. Asphalt Roof Costs over time

 Let’s compare two hypothetical options: